WebOrigami/docs/src/content/pattern/copy.md

 In this tutorial, we're using real markdown files to create virtual HTML files and then save those as real HTML files.
 But this type of build pipeline doesn't really have anything to do with the web specifically — HTML pages are just a convenient and common example of content that can be created this way.

-You could apply this same explorable graph pattern in build pipelines for many other kinds of artifacts: data sets, PDF documents, application binaries, etc. The pattern can benefit any situation in which you are transforming graphs of values.
+You could apply this same async graph pattern in build pipelines for many other kinds of artifacts: data sets, PDF documents, application binaries, etc. The pattern can benefit any situation in which you are transforming graphs of values.

 - In some cases, the source information will be an obvious graph.
 In others, you might start with a single block of content (a document, say) and parse that to construct a virtual graph.
-Or you might wrap a data set to interpret it as an explorable graph.
+Or you might wrap a data set to interpret it as an async graph.
 - You can then apply multiple transforms to that source graph to create additional virtual graphs, each one step closer to your desired result.
 - Finally, you can save the last virtual graph in some persistent form.
 That might be a hierarchical set of files as in the example above, or you might reduce the graph in some fashion to a single result, perhaps a single file.